 Baby Perfumes and Colognes

 Baby perfumes?
-Yes, they exist—and no, you don’t need them.
-Babies have a naturally sweet scent that no bottle can improve.
-A bath will keep your little one fresh without risking skin irritation.
+Quite right.
+They do exist-and no, you don’t really need them.
+Babies have sweet fragrances that aren’t better by any perfume.
+A simple bath keeps your baby fresh without risk of skin irritation.

 Specialized Diaper Bags